LTL Banner Image

 一块骨头yíkuài gǔtouA bone

-This measure word is typically used for animals and socks, shoes, or jewellery.
+These measure words are typically used for animals and socks, shoes, or jewellery.

 一只狗yì zhǐ gǒuA dog